Cory Mazzoni: San Diego Padres

-On March 30, 2015, the Mets traded Mazzoni and a player to be named later to the San Diego Padres for Alex Torres.
-He began the season with the El Paso Chihuahuas of the PCL, and was promoted to the major leagues on April 26.
+On March 30, 2015, the Mets traded Mazzoni and a player to be named later to the San Diego Padres in exchange for Alex Torres.
+He began the season with the Triple-A El Paso Chihuahuas, and was promoted to the major leagues on April 26.
 He made his MLB debut as a relief pitcher the next day.
+In 8 appearances during his rookie campaign, Mazzoni struggled to a 20.77 ERA with 8 strikeouts across 8 2/3 innings pitched.

-Mazzoni began the 2016 season with El Paso.
+Mazzoni began the 2016 season with El Paso, but made only 2 appearances before undergoing shoulder surgery, which shelved him for the remainder of the year.
 He was designated for assignment by the Padres on April 26, 2016.
-He was released on May 3, but signed a minor league contract with the Padres on May 16.
-The Padres promoted Mazzoni back to the major leagues in September 2017.
+Mazzoni was released by the Padres on May 3, but re-signed to a minor league contract on May 16.

+On September 12, 2017, the Padres selected Mazzoni's contract, adding him to their active roster.
+In 6 appearances for San Diego, he struggled to a 13.50 ERA with 4 strikeouts over 8 innings of work.

 Chicago Cubs

-The Chicago Cubs claimed Mazzoni from the Padres off of waivers on November 6, 2017, and then he was claimed again off waivers, by the Los Angeles Dodgers, on March 27, 2018.
-On March 29, he returned to the Cubs when they claimed him off waivers from the Dodgers.
+The Chicago Cubs claimed Mazzoni from the Padres off of waivers on November 6, 2017, and he was claimed again off waivers by the Los Angeles Dodgers on March 27, 2018.
+On March 29, Mazzoni returned to the Cubs when they claimed him off waivers from the Dodgers.
+In 8 appearances for Chicago, he recorded a 1.04 ERA with 7 strikeouts across 8 2/3 innings pitched.
 On August 30, Mazzoni was designated for assignment, when the Cubs acquired catcher Bobby Wilson.
-He elected free agency on November 3, 2018.
+He elected free agency on November 2.